supriyaakula3011/INGP2020_GROUP5/README.md

 SCRUM MASTER:Supriya Akula

 # In this visa application registration form we created a user registration form with Spring Boot, Spring Security, Hibernate and Thymeleaf.
 We validate the user registration fields with hibernate validator annotations and a custom field matching validator to validate if the email and password fields match.
 If those fields are matched then it shows your visa application form is being processed.
+Those registration details are stored in DNA DATABASE in MYSQL.

 # Tools and Technologies Used
 Spring Boot